xmos/lib_spdif/lib_spdif/doc/rst/lib_spdif.rst

    Connecting S/PDIF transmit

+The output signal will contain jitter at the level of +-1 core clock (<2ns for a 500 MHz xcore) this is typically inconsequential but if lower jitter levels are desired the signal can be re-clocked by the external master clock to reduce the jitter to that of the external master clock.
+A simple D-type flip flop can be used for this purpose.

-The outgoing signal should be resynchronized to the external clock using a D-type flip-flop.
-The incoming clock signal is used to drive an internal clock and can be shared with other software functions using the clock (e.g. S/PDIF receive or I2S).
+The incoming clock signal is used to drive an internal clock and can be shared with other software functions using the same master clock (e.g. ADAT transmit or I2S).

-For the best jitter tolerances on output it is recommended that a 500 Mhz part is used.

 Connecting to the xCORE as Receiver
 -----------------------------------

+The receiver can receive stereo PCM signals up to 192 KHz.

 The connection of an S/PDIF receiver line to the xCORE is shown in :ref:`spdif_connect_rx`.